Who Declares A Famine? And What Does That Actually Mean?

 And yet this is still not a phase five "famine" situation.
 For that, three criteria need to be met: At least one in five households now faces an extreme lack of food, more than 30 percent of the population is suffering from acute malnutrition, and at least two people out of every 10,000 are dying each day.

-That is the situation in two counties in Sudan right now — with an estimated 80,000 people currently dealing with an extreme lack of food.
+That is the situation in two counties in South Sudan right now — with an estimated 80,000 people currently dealing with an extreme lack of food.
 And officials say that two more counties are at risk of reaching famine level soon.
 The problem is not just that there's a drought on but a civil war.
 Aid convoys and food warehouses have been attacked by both government and rebel forces.

 Haque says the numbers of children suffering from the most severe form of acute malnutrition is particularly tragic.
 As of January UNICEF had treated 12,000 of them.
 And going forward officials there expect they'll be seeing as many as 25,000 additional cases each month.
 While treatment can keep a child from dying, Haque notes, it cannot undo the lasting damage from severe acute malnutrition.
 "It affects the growth of their intellect," she says.
 "The children are damaged for life.
 And the whole country is robbed of its potential."